PGY3: Perfecting Skills

 - Didactic seminars, psychopharmacology and psychotherapy case conferences

-- Child and adolescent clinical evaluations,, longitudinal treatment (individual or group) and supervision
+- Child and Adolescent Psychiatry evaluations, longitudinal treatment (individual or group), and supervision;

 - Psychopharmacology and psychotherapy case presentations and conferences